 Dog-Friendly Cottages with Enclosed Gardens

 The first question most dog owners ask about a holiday cottage isn't about the view or the wifi.
-It's about the garden.
-Specifically: is it actually enclosed, or is "enclosed" doing some creative work in that listing description?
+It's about the garden, because dog-friendly cottages enclosed garden listings promise are rarely all the same, and specifically: is it actually enclosed, or is "enclosed" doing some creative work in that listing description?
 Because there's a meaningful gap between a stone-walled courtyard and a garden with a three-foot hedge that your spaniel treats as a suggestion.

-Why Enclosed Gardens Matter More Than You Think
+Why Dog-Friendly Cottages Enclosed Garden Listings Matter More Than You Think

 The problem is that "enclosed" gets used loosely.
 Some listings mean a fully fenced garden with a latched gate.
 Others mean a low wall on three sides with an open driveway on the fourth.
 A few mean there's a hedge, and the hedge is technically continuous if you don't count the bit near the bins.
 For owners of escape artists (terriers, lurchers, huskies, basically any dog with an opinion), the distinction matters enormously.